serine000/sed-minitorch/README.md

 # Sed minitorch

-This is my own minitorch implementation
+This is my own minitorch implementation.
+It's a smaller more basic version of the Torch library

 ## Description